Derek Ross

-Derek Ross (born January 5, 1980) is a former American football cornerback in the National Football League for the Dallas Cowboys, Atlanta Falcons and Minnesota Vikings.
-He played college football at Ohio State University.
+Derek Ross (born January 5, 1980) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Atlanta Falcons and Minnesota Vikings.
+He played college football for the Ohio State Buckeyes and was selected by the Cowboys in the third round of the 2002 NFL draft.

-Early years
+Early life

 Ross attended Northwestern High School, where he was a two-way player.
 As a junior, he had a total of 25 touchdowns.

-As a senior, his team finished second in the state with a 12-3 record.
+As a senior, his team finished second in the state with a 12–3 record.
 He was the South Carolina Offensive Player of the Year and an All-state selection at quarterback, registering 1,671 passing yards, 11 passing touchdowns, 1,267 rushing yards and 19 rushing touchdowns.
 At cornerback he had 15 career interceptions.
 He was arrested four times during his high school career.

 College career

 Ross accepted a football scholarship from Ohio State University.
 As a freshman, he was converted into a cornerback and appeared in every game.
 He blocked 3 punts on special teams, including one against Shane Lechler in the 1999 Sugar Bowl, that was returned by Kevin Griffin for a touchdown.

 In 1999, he did not play football after being ruled academically ineligible.
 As a sophomore, he was the team's third cornerback, registering 37 tackles (4 for loss), 2 interceptions and 7 passes defensed.
 He earned his first start in the 2001 Outback Bowl against the University of South Carolina.

 As a junior, he was suspended for spring practice after pleading guilty for driving without a license and providing false information.
 He started 10 games at cornerback, playing the season with a sprained AC joint and a broken bone in his shoulder.
 He led the Big Ten Conference with 7 interceptions (fifth in school history and third best in the nation), while also tallying 194 interception return yards (school record), 13 passes defensed, 41 tackles (3 for loss), one sack, one forced fumble and one touchdown.

 He declared for the NFL draft before his senior season.
 He finished his college career with 217 interception return yards (fourth in school history), 91 tackles, 9 interceptions, 20 passes defensed and 3 blocked punts.